abonaldi/TRECS/INSTALL.md

 # T-RECS

-T-RECS is a software package composed of two fortran codes, sampler and wrapper, and some ancillary python scripts.
+T-RECS is a software package composed of three fortran codes
+- sampler_continuum to create radio continuum simulated catalogues
+- sampler_hi to create HI simulated catalogues
+- wrapper to collate different redshift slices of a simulation and project the coordinates to a chosen field of view in the sky.

+and some ancillary python scripts.

 To build the package for the first time: